bertiniawara/noder/README.md

 1.install ansible on the master server
-2.then install openssh-server on all the servers using this cmd 'sudo apt update , sudo apt install openssh-server' 3.generate a key on the master using the cmd 'ssh-kengen -t  ed25519 -C 'ansible' 4.share the public key to the client servers to see the key used 'ls -la .ssh' then  'cat .ssh/ansible.pub '
+2.then install openssh-server on all the servers using this cmd 'sudo apt update , sudo apt install openssh-server' 3.generate a key on the master using the cmd 'ssh-keygen -t  ed25519 -C 'ansible' 4.share the public key to the client servers to see the key used 'ls -la .ssh' then  'cat .ssh/ansible.pub '